-Benjamin Liew is a Partner with the firm’s Financial Institutions practice, and has acted for a diverse range of financial institutions including investment banks, private banks, insurance companies, investment advisers, fund managers, securities brokers, derivatives dealers and commodity traders.
+Benjamin Liew is a Partner with the firm’s Financial Institutions practice, and has acted for a diverse range of financial institutions including retail and private banks, investment advisers, fund managers, fintechs, brokers and derivatives dealers.

-Benjamin commenced his legal career in 2011 as a corporate transactional lawyer.
-He is now a recognised financial services regulatory specialist and advises and represents clients on regulatory, licensing and compliance, and enforcement matters in the financial services industry.
-In addition, he is also involved in transactional work involving financial services businesses in Singapore.
+Benjamin commenced his legal career as a transactional lawyer.
+He is now a recognised financial services regulatory specialist and advises and represents clients on regulatory, licensing and compliance, and enforcement matters in the financial services sector.
+In addition, he has worked on various mergers and acquisition transactions involving financial services businesses.

 Notable Cases & Transactions: